domRiddle/ASF/Configuration.md

 ***

 `SteamParentalPIN` - `string` type with default value of `0`.
 This property defines your steam parental PIN.
-ASF requires accessing to resources protected by steam parental, therefore if you use that feature, you need to provide ASF with parental unlock PIN, so it can operate normally.
+ASF requires an access to resources protected by steam parental, therefore if you use that feature, you need to provide ASF with parental unlock PIN, so it can operate normally.
 Default value of `0` means that there is no steam parental PIN required to unlock this account, and this is probably what you want if you don't use steam parental functionality.
 In addition to defining steam parental PIN here, you may also use value of `null` if you want to enter your steam parental PIN on each ASF startup instead of putting it in the config.
 This may be useful for you if you don't want to save sensitive data in config file.

 ***